-Or by clicking the Virtual Kiosk shortcut button From the Home Interface
+Or by clicking the Virtual Kiosk shortcut button

+Virtual Kiosk

+from the Home Interface

 The following software is needed to utilize the Virtual Kiosk to its full potential:

 - Comodo Dragon Browser - Microsoft Silverlight

 Whenever you run the kiosk, Comodo Internet Security checks whether these components are installed.
 If they aren't, you will be prompted to install them.